PeterDulworth/Doggo-Stickers/README.md

 # Doggo-Stickers
-An iMessages sticker extension with doggo stickers.
+A sticker extension for iMessages.